1981 NBA Finals: Game 4

 Reid continued his air-tight defense on Bird, holding him to another eight points, while scoring 19 himself.
 The star of this game was Mike Dunleavy, Sr., who had 28 points.
 Malone would add 24 points and 22 rebounds as the Rockets tied the series.
 Another key was the Rockets' relentless offensive rebounding and second-chance opportunities; they grabbed 28 offensive rebounds (Reid had 10 and Malone nine with four put-back dunks) on the way to out-shooting the Celtics in attempts, 103 to 74.

 Game 5

 The Rockets had a losing regular season record at 40–42, but, up to Game 5, they showed they definitely belonged in the finals with the Celtics.
 So, no one could blame Moses Malone for doing some trash-talking.
 Earlier, he had simply declared, "Boston ain't that good."
 Before Game 5, though, Malone went a little too far, saying, "I could get four guys off the street in Petersburg (Virginia, Malone's hometown) and beat them."

-This was all coach Bill Fitch would need to motivate his troops.
+Malone's word would prove to motivate the Celtics.
 With Bird still struggling offensively, Cedric Maxwell shouldered the load, scoring 28 points and pulling down 15 rebounds and sparking several fast breaks to a Celtics rout, 109–80.

 The infamous on-air incident between Rick Barry and Bill Russell occurred early in the third quarter of this game.